parislingard/task-list/README.md

 # How to Deploy
 1. Clone or download the repo.
 2. Open the project folder in the terminal.
-3. Run the following commands in the terminal:
+3. Run "yarn start" in the terminal.

-    • npm install

-    • cd client

-    • yarn start